 The compensation you can seek includes but are not limited to the following damages:

 - Ongoing healthcare costs, including physical or occupational therapy, medical devices and equipment, and in-home care

-- Lost wages for hours you missed because of your injuries
+- Lost income for hours you missed because of your injuries

 - Diminished earning potential if you cannot return to your previous job because of your injuries

 - Reduced quality of life

 - Past and future emotional pain and anguish

 A personal injury lawyer can help you identify all the losses for which you are eligible to seek compensation.